AndrewGary/AndrewGary/README.md

 ### Hi there, I'm Andrew! 👋

-I'm a Fullstack JavaScript Developer currently finishing up a intense bootcamp at Bloom Institute Of Technology.
-I am interested in UI, UX, Web Performance, JavaScript, TypeScript, and all things related to Web.
+I'm a Fullstack JavaScript Developer who recently graduated from Bloom Institute Of Technology.
+I enjoy working on anything involving the MERN stack and love to learn new web technologies.
+I am interested in UI, UX, Web Performance, JavaScript, React, and all things related to Web.

 - 🔭 I’m currently working with React.js and Node.js/Express.
 - 📚 Currently working to add Material UI to my frontend skills.